PalladioSimulator/Palladio-Core-PCM/readme.txt

 Please provide the mapping of subfolders to parts of PCM / Palladio in this file.

+Capra-Validations				???
 Java2PCM						Eclipse plugins: Reverse engineering of RDSEFFs from Java source code.
 Based on work of Thomas Kappler.
-Palladio.Benchmark				Project which simulates resource demands on physical hardware, used by ProtoCom as well as Capra-Validations
+Palladio.Benchmark				Project which simulates resource demands on physical hardware, used by ProtoCom as well as Palladio.ByCounter				Runtime counting of bytecode instructions and method invocations in Java bytecode (stand-alone project)
-Palladio.ByCounter				TODO: Michael
 Palladio.CoreServices 			Core-Plugins which are needed more than once by other plugins Palladio.EMFAnalyticalModel 	Contains the current Version of the process algebra.
 Palladio.EMFComponentModel 		The EMF based PCM plugins containing the PCM Meta-Model